 What Cadettes Do

-After completing a Cadette Girl Scout Leadership Journey, girls will follow the Silver Award Guidelines to identify issues they care about, build a project team, explore their community, choose and develop a project, and submit their project proposal for approval.* After working with the Highest Awards Committee to ensure the project meets the requirements, girls will implement their plan, then submit their final report to River Valleys.
+After completing a Cadette Girl Scout Leadership Journey, girls will follow the Silver Award Guidelines (Includes Project Proposal and Final Report) to identify issues they care about, build a project team, explore their community, choose and develop a project, and submit their project proposal for approval.* After working with the Highest Awards Committee to ensure the project meets the requirements, girls will implement their plan, then submit their final report to River Valleys.
 Girls who earn their Silver Award will be invited to the River Valleys Highest Awards Ceremonies celebrating their accomplishment!

 *Council approval is needed prior to beginning any Silver Award project.
 Girls wishing to do their Silver Award and are in eighth grade need to submit their proposals by May 1 of their eighth grade year to ensure timely processing and approval of projects before they begin.

 What You Do

 As your girls follow the Silver Award Guidelines, you will follow the Silver Award Program Kit to help them develop a quality project.

 The Girl Scout Gold Award is the highest award in Girl Scouting.
 Generations of young women who have earned this award have made huge differences in their local and global communities.